BIGJRA/BIGJRA.github.io/rejuv.md

 I probably sound like a broken record by now, but Trick Room is also a great choice.

-Win to get *TM62 Acrobatics!* And more importantly, you’ll get the Golden Wing Badge.
+Win to get *TM62 Acrobatics!* And more importantly, you'll get the Golden Wing Badge.

 Relationship Point Choices: